Best electric toothbrush for 2020: Philips, Oral-B and more

 Dubbed one of the Best Inventions of 2016 by Time when it debuted, the Quip electric toothbrush is compact and powered by a single AAA battery (which means no charging dock eating up counter space).
 Quip brushes are slim, stylish and convenient: Quip sends you a replacement head and battery in the mail every three months, so you don't have to remember to pick them up from a store yourself.

-Quip's sleek design makes it easy to pack in a carry-on or even a small handbag so you can easily brush wherever you might be.
+Quip's sleek design makes it easy to pack in a carry-on travel case or even a small handbag so you can easily brush wherever you might be.

 Priced at $25 to $40 (depending on model; the $25 model is an electric toothbrush for your child's teeth).
 The electric toothbrush for kids and regular model are available from Quip's website and most Target stores.